Bob Carr (Michigan politician): Background

-U.S. House career
+U.S. House of Representatives

 Carr first ran as a Democrat for Michigan's 6th congressional district in 1972, facing eight-term Republican incumbent Charles E. Chamberlain.
-Chamberlain only narrowly defeated Carr by 97,666 votes (50.68%) to 95,029 (49.32%) in what was otherwise a strong Republican year, which persuaded Chamberlain to retire in 1974, when he was succeeded by Carr.
+Chamberlain narrowly defeated Carr by 97,666 votes (50.68%) to 95,029 (49.32%) in what was otherwise a strong Republican year, which persuaded Chamberlain to retire in 1974, when he was succeeded by Carr.

 Carr represented the district in the U.S. House for the 94th and to the two succeeding Congresses, serving from January 3, 1975, to January 3, 1981.
 He was an unsuccessful candidate for re-election in 1980 to the 97th Congress, being defeated by James Whitney Dunn.
-Two years later, he defeated Dunn and was elected to the 98th and subsequently re-elected to the five succeeding Congresses, serving from January 3, 1983, to January 3, 1995.
+Two years later, he defeated Dunn and was elected to the 98th Congress and subsequently re-elected five times.
 The last two years he represented Michigan's 8th congressional district after the redistricting in 1993.
-He was not a candidate for re-election in 1994, but was an unsuccessful candidate for election to the United States Senate, losing to Spencer Abraham.
+In 1994, he was the Democrats' nominee for United States Senate in Michigan, losing to Spencer Abraham.

-Carr began his career in Congress with a reputation as a rebel and self-described "angry young man."
-Shortly after his election in 1974, he called for the resignation of Democratic U.S. House Speaker Carl Albert.
-Carr later expressed public regret for his early attacks on the Congressional leadership and called them "sheer, naive stupidity."
+Early in his Congressional career, Carr was described by a columnist for The Detroit News as "the classic angry young man."
+He called for the resignation of Democratic U.S. House Speaker Carl Albert on national television, but Carr later expressed regret for his early attacks on the Congressional leadership and called them "sheer, naive stupidity."
 After taking office in 1975 Carr was named to the House Armed Services Committee, where he focused his attention on ending U.S. involvement in the war in Southeast Asia.
-On March 12, 1975, with the influential help of House Democratic Caucus Chairman Phillip Burton, Carr authored a resolution that passed the Caucus by 189-49 effectively cutting off further military assistance to South Vietnam or to Cambodia in fiscal year 1975.
+On March 12, 1975, with the influential help of House Democratic Caucus Chairman Phillip Burton, Carr authored a resolution that passed the Caucus by 189–49 effectively cutting off further military assistance to South Vietnam or to Cambodia in fiscal year 1975.

-After losing and regaining his seat in the 1980 and 1982 elections, respectively, he was named to the House Committee on Appropriations, lowered his profile and focused his attention on budget and spending issues.
+After losing and regaining his seat in the 1980 and 1982 elections, respectively, he was named to the House Committee on Appropriations, lowered his profile, and focused his attention on budget and spending issues.
 He became chairman of the Subcommittee on Transportation, where he pioneered the use of economic-based criteria and ranks to earmarks requested by members of Congress for their districts.

 Carr gave up his seat in the House to run for Senate in 1994, winning the Democratic primary but losing to Republican Spencer Abraham in the general election.